 Commissions for unit sales to new members paid to broker-dealers ("B/D sales commissions") and premiums paid to certain investors upon the purchase of units were paid by RMC and were not paid directly by us out of unit-sales proceeds.
 Instead, the company advanced to RMC amounts sufficient to pay the B/D sales commissions and premiums to be paid to investors.
 Such advances in total were not to exceed seven percent (7%) of offering proceeds.
 The receivable arising from the advances is unsecured and non-interest bearing and is referred to as the "formation loan."
-As of December 31, 2020, (offerings of units to new members ended April 30, 2019) such advances totaled \$5,626,566, of which \$3,812,019 remains outstanding.
-Please refer to the information under "-Unit sales commissions paid to broker-dealers/formation loan" in Note 1 (Organization and General) and "-Reimbursement and allocation of organization and offering expenses" in Note 3 (Manager and Other Related Parties) to the financial statements included in Part II, Item 8 of this report for a discussion of the formation loan and organization and offering expenses, which discussions are incorporated herein by this reference.
+As of December 31, 2021, (offerings of units to new members ended April 30, 2019) such advances totaled approximately \$5,627,000, of which \$3,388,000 remains outstanding (the "Current Formation Loan Balance").
+Please refer to the information under "-Formation loan" and "-Organization and offering expenses" in Note 3 (Manager and Other Related Parties) to the financial statements included in Part II, Item 8 of this report for a discussion of the formation loan and organization and offering expenses, which discussions are incorporated herein by this reference.